ModUDuke/Causal-Inference-Modeling/chapter1.md

 ---
-title       : "Modeling for Causal Inference" description : "This chapter will introduce you to modeling for causal inference"
+title       : 'Modeling for Causal Inference' description : 'This chapter will introduce you to modeling for causal inference'

-## OVERALL NOTE: I FEEL LIKE OUR CODING QUESTIONS SHOULD DEFAULT TO END WITH PEOPLE WRITING OUT AN ALGORITHM/MODEL BASED ON THEIR REGRESSION COEFFICIENTS.
-IT'S A MODELING CHAPTER, SO EACH CODING QUESTION SHOULD END WITH A MODEL, NOT JUST A VALUE.
+---

 --- type:VideoExercise lang:arsd aspect_ratio:62.5 xp:50 skills:1 key:812b575a73
 ## The Basics of Modeling Behavior